Srećko Lisinac

-Srećko Lisinac (Срећко Лисинац; born 17 May 1992) is a Serbian professional volleyball player who plays as a middle blocker for the Serbia national team.
+Srećko Lisinac (Срећко Лисинац; born 17 May 1992) is a Serbian former professional volleyball player who played as a middle blocker.
+He is a former member of the Serbia national team.

 Career

 Club

 In the 2013–14 Bundesliga season, Lisinac won the German Champion title with Berlin Recycling Volleys.

 In 2014, he moved to PGE Skra Bełchatów, where he spent 4 seasons.
 On 8 October 2014, his team won the Polish SuperCup.
 On 7 February 2016, they won the Polish Cup and Lisinac himself was named the Best blocker of the tournament.
 In his final season with Skra, he won his second Polish SuperCup and the 2017–18 PlusLiga, besting ZAKSA on both occasions.

 In 2018, Lisinac moved to Italy and joined Trentino Volley.

 After five seasons in Italy, Lisinac signed with Projekt Warsaw and returned to Poland for the 2023–24 PlusLiga season.

 National team

 In 2015, the national team of Serbia, including Lisinac, made it to the final of the World League, where they eventually lost to France.
 Lisinac received an individual award for the Best middle blocker of the competition (ex-aequo with Maxwell Holt).